Mtruvius/Invoice-Free/README.md

 - Track invoices under customers.
 - and more.

-This is a work in progress and new features are on a list To do.
+This is a work in progress and new features are on a To do list.